Editor’s Key Takeaways: 20 Essential Home Office Ideas for Photographers

 15. Charging Station

-Set up a charging station on your desk where you can plug in your phone, camera battery, extra camera battery and more.
-Keep everything neat, organized and powered up in one place.
+Set up a charging station on your desk to keep your phone, camera batteries, and other equipment organized and powered up in one place.
+This will help ensure you’re always ready for your next shoot.

 16. Desk Calendar

-Grab a calendar that can be spread across your desk or a small pocketbook that can be folded and tucked up with your other belongings.
+If you prefer digital solutions, this may not be necessary.
+However, for those who enjoy writing out schedules, a calendar can enhance productivity.
+Choose a calendar that can spread across your desk or a smaller version that can be tucked away with your other belongings.

 17. Coffee Mug for Your Daily Dose of Caffeine